Back from the Brink

 World Wide Fund for Nature (WWF)

-Is the world’s leading environmental organisation founded in 1961 and now active in over 100 countries.
+It is the world’s leading environmental organization, founded in 1961 and now active in over 100 countries.

 To find out more and become a supporter, visit WWF website.